Chimaira: The Age of Hell, line-up changes, Crown of Phantoms, and split (2011–2014)

-On January 24, 2011, it was confirmed that Chimaira were signed to eOne Music.
+On January 24, 2011, it was confirmed that Chimaira was signed to eOne Music.

 Chimaira finished recording their 6th album in March 2011, expected to be released in August 2011.
-Also in March, Chimaira released a cover of The Troggs' "Wild Thing" as a single on YouTube and iTunes, in response to the "Charlie Sheen phenomenon."
+Also in March, Chimaira released a cover of The Troggs' "Wild Thing" as a single on YouTube and iTunes, in response to the "Charlie Sheen phenomenon".

 On April 5, 2011, keyboardist and programmer Chris Spicuzza announced he would be leaving the band (a decision he made in January), citing a "negative environment" and the general state of the music industry.
 He also announced his next project, a mobile gaming startup called IRL Gaming.
 Spicuzza did not contribute to the new album.

-On April 13, drummer Andols Herrick announced that he too would be leaving the band due to differences.
+On April 13, drummer Andols Herrick announced that he, too, would be leaving the band due to differences.
 He was asked to leave by the other members of the band.
 Andols has technically been out of the band since December 2010 (prior to Chimaira Christmas 11).
 It was not announced until April 2011, however.
 Herrick was asked to rejoin the band, but he declined.
 He has said he looks forward to moving on with other musical projects.
-He said that there is no bad blood between the band and himself, and that they all remain friends.
-Herrick did not contribute to the new album, however he was around during the time of the song-writing and assures the fans through his Facebook page that the new album is sounding pure as ever.
-On May 28, at Peabody's in Cleveland, OH, the new album was revealed to be titled The Age of Hell that was met with the debut live performance of the song "Trigger Finger" which will be included on the record.
+He said that there is no bad blood between the band and himself and that they all remain friends.
+Herrick did not contribute to the new album.
+However, he was around during the time of the song-writing and assures the fans through his Facebook page that the new album is sounding pure as ever.
+On May 28, at Peabody's in Cleveland, OH, the new album was revealed to be titled The Age of Hell that was met with the debut live performance of the song "Trigger Finger", which will be included on the record.